Skip site navigation (1)Skip section navigation (2)

 nvlist_destroy(nvl);

-Receiving nvlist and getting data:
+Receiving an nvlist and retrieving element values:

 nvlist_t *nvl;